Software as a Medical Device (SaMD): Regulatory Guide

 Build Cybersecurity into Every Layer

-Software as a medical device must be protected against unauthorized access and data breaches.
-Implementing strong security practices safeguards both patient data and software performance.
+Medical device software must be protected against unauthorized access and data breaches.
+Implementing strong security practices safeguards both patient data and software performance in clinical environments.

-In addition, the FDA and European Union regulations now require cybersecurity to be addressed throughout the entire software life cycle.
-Integrating it into every stage of development is therefore a best practice that can no longer be overlooked.
+The FDA and European Union regulations now require cybersecurity to be addressed throughout the entire software life cycle.
+Integrating security into every stage of development is therefore a best practice that may no longer be overlooked.

-Software as a medical device (SaMD) is at the heart of innovation in health technology.
-When developed and maintained in compliance with the relevant standards, it can support diagnosis, enhance treatment effectiveness, and ultimately improve patient health outcomes.
+SaMD is at the heart of innovation in health technology.
+When developed and maintained in compliance with relevant standards, it supports diagnosis, enhances treatment effectiveness, and improves patient care outcomes.

 Our experts always got your back